adaltas/node-nikita/docs/content/metadata/sleep.md

 ---
 title: Metadata "sleep"
-redirects:
-- /options/sleep/
 ---

 # Metadata "sleep" (number, optional, 3000)

-The "sleep" option indicates the time lapse when a failed action is rescheduled.
-It only has effect if the "attempt" option is set to a value greater than 1 and when the action failed and is rescheduled.
+The "sleep" metadata indicates the time lapse when a failed action is rescheduled.
+It only has effect if the "attempt" metadata is set to a value greater than 1 and when the action failed and is rescheduled.

 ## Usage